WheatonCS/Lexos/TestSuite/Experiments/Chinese/ModernChinese/README.md

     (b) Apply Cuts
 (3) ANALYZE - Dendrogram

-    (a) Use the default metrics Distance Method: Euclidean Linkage Method: Average
-    (b) Give a Title
+    (a) Use the default metrics Distance Method: Euclidean and Linkage Method: Average (b) Give a Title
     (c) Tokenize: 2-gram by Characters Only within words (d) Normalize: Weighted Counts (TF/IDF)